alfcanr/rkTeaching/README.md

 This plugin is built using the [rkwarddev](https://files.kde.org/rkward/R/pckg/rkwarddev/index.html) package.
 This means that its development is mainly focussed on one script file, located at `rkTeaching/inst/rkward/rkwarddev_plugin_script.R`.
 This script is written in `R` code and *generates* all of the other plugin files when run.
 Therefore, in case you'd like to add to this plugin, please add to this script file.

-### Branches

-Please note that all development happens in the `develop` branch.
-Pull requests against the `master` branch will be rejected, as it is reserved for the current stable release.

 ## Licence